webpack-contrib/stylus-loader/README.md

 ### In production

-Usually, it's recommended to extract the style sheets into a dedicated file in production using the [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin).
+Usually, it's recommended to extract the style sheets into a dedicated CSS file in production using the [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin).
 This way your styles are not dependent on JavaScript.

 ### webpack resolver

 Webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/configuration/resolve/).
 The `stylus-loader` applies the webpack resolver when processing queries.
-Thus you can import your Stylus modules from `node_modules`.
+Thus you can import your Stylus modules directly from `node_modules`.

 ```styl
 @import 'bootstrap-styl/bootstrap/index.styl';
 ```

-Using `~` is deprecated and can be removed from your code (**we recommend it**), but we still support it for historical reasons.
+Using `~` prefix is deprecated and can be removed from your code (**we recommended**), but we still support it for historical reasons.

 Why you can removed it?
 The loader will first try to resolve `@import`/`@require` as relative, if it cannot be resolved, the loader will try to resolve `@import`/`@require` inside [`node_modules`](https://webpack.js.org/configuration/resolve/#resolvemodules).

 Just prepend them with a `~` which tells webpack to look up the [`modules`](https://webpack.js.org/configuration/resolve/#resolvemodules).

 ```styl
 @import "~bootstrap-styl/bootstrap/index.styl";
 ```

-It's important to only prepend it with `~`, because `~/` resolves to the home-directory.
+It's important to only prepend it with `~`, because `~/` resolves to the home-directory, which is different.

-Webpack needs to distinguish between `bootstrap` and `~bootstrap`, because CSS and Styl files have no special syntax for importing relative files.
+Webpack needs to distinguish between `bootstrap` and `~bootstrap`, because CSS and Stylus files have no special syntax for importing relative files.

 Writing `@import "file"` is the same as `@import "./file";`

 ### Stylus resolver

 If you specify the `paths` option, modules will be searched in the given `paths`.
-This is Stylus default behavior.
+This is the default Stylus behavior.

 **webpack.config.js**